base/base/docs/specs/experimental/op-contracts-manager.md

 will result in attempting to deploy to the same address, which is prohibited by the EVM.
-  - This property is contingent on the proxy and `AddressManager` code not changing when OP Stack Manager is upgraded.
+  - This property is contingent on the proxy and `AddressManager` code not changing when OP Contracts Manager is upgraded.
 Both of these are not planned to change.
-  - The OP Stack Manager is not responsible for enforcing chain ID uniqueness, so it is acceptable if this property is not preserved in future versions of the OP Stack Manager.
+  - The OP Contracts Manager is not responsible for enforcing chain ID uniqueness, so it is acceptable if this property is not preserved in future versions of the OP Contracts Manager.

 ## Security Considerations